 After school, parents were invited to take part in the dance and storytelling too.
 Have a look through the photographs and see if you can guess which country the different classes were learning about!

 We have made links with St. Sebastian's and St. Cuthbert's to enable children to recommend books to their peers from across the city.
 We send video clips of our children to one another.
-Year one pupils from St. Cuthbert's recommended our children read 'The Pirate Cruncher' by Jonnny Duddle.
+Year 1 pupils from St. Cuthbert's recommended our children read 'The Pirate Cruncher' by Jonnny Duddle.
 Our children loved the book and here are some of the things they said about it:

 "Thank you for the book.
 My fayvrit part was the payrit birp because it is funy.
 I hope you send us another book" Aya (1SO); "Thank you for the book.
 My favrout part was wen thay fel in the wata because it made me laf."
 Dexter (1SO)

 The children from St. Sebastian's recommended our children read, 'Yes' by Jez Alborough.
 This is what our children thought of the recommendation: "I think it was great because the elephant and the frog helped the monkey and the frog leaded the way."
 Kaajol (1GM); "I think it's a bit funny because Bobo kept saying yes and no." Jamila (1GM)

-Inspiration from St. Hilda's pupils...
+Inspiration from St. Hilda's pupils:

 We are fortunate enough to have made links with St.Hilda's school and recently some pupil librarians from St. Hilda's visited our school and spoke to pupils in years 3 - 6 about why they are passionate readers and their responsibilities as pupil librarians.
 They then shared a text with the children and set a follow up task.
 Some of our pupils have now been invited to St. Hilda’s to see their new library and experience some of the tasks the librarians do.
-This is fabulous for our children as a number of them will attend St Hilda’s this year so it not only helps with transition, but it also helps to motivate and inspire our children when they see their peers being passionate readers.
+This is fabulous for our children as a number of them will attend St. Hilda’s this year so it not only helps with transition, but it also helps to motivate and inspire our children when they see their peers being passionate readers.

 Tuesday 13th September was Roald Dahl day and we celebrated this exciting occasion by holding a competition.
 To coincide with the release of the BFG during the summer the children made 'Dream Jars' and pictorially represented their dreams.
 Take a look at some of the fabulous 'Dream Jars' below.